ADHD and mental health

 ADHD (Attention Deficit Hyperactivity Disorder) affects a person’s ability to concentrate, control impulses and manage energy levels

 While ADHD (Attention Deficit Hyperactivity Disorder) is often seen as a behavioural issue, it significantly impacts mental health.
-This disorder contributes to anxiety, depression and emotional dysregulation.
+ADHD contributes to anxiety, depression and emotional dysregulation.
 Difficulty with focusing, following tasks and controlling impulsive behaviour can lead to frustration and low self-worth, especially when these symptoms interfere with daily life.
 These emotional struggles often trigger or worsen mental health conditions.

 Common myths about ADHD